fish-shell/fish-shell/doc_src/cmds/path.rst

 ``path filter`` returns all of the given paths that match the given checks.
 In all cases, the paths need to exist, nonexistent paths are always filtered.

-This is useful when you have a list of paths that you need to check.
-To match a list of paths against a glob pattern, see :ref:`path match <cmd-path-match>`.
-To run a glob pattern to generate paths, see :ref:`path expand <cmd-path-expand>`.

 The available filters are:

 - ``-t`` or ``--type`` with the options: "dir", "file", "link", "block", "char", "fifo" and "socket", in which case the path needs to be a directory, file, link, block device, character device, named pipe or socket, respectively.